romcal/romcal/README.md

 + Immaculate Heart of Mary

 ### general <a name="general"></a>
-Represents general celebrations that are celebrated throughout the liturgical year.
-Dates from the `general` calendar will override dates from the `liturgical` calendar.
+Represents general celebrations throughout the liturgical year.
+Dates from the `general` calendar will override those from the `liturgical` calendar.

-Dates from `calendars/general.js` will be assigned the source `g` The module responsible for generating the `general` dates is `lib/calendars/general.js`.
+Dates from `calendars/general.js` are assigned the source value `g`.

+The module responsible for generating the `general` dates is `src/lib/Calendars/general.js`.

 `general` calendar dates will always be overwritten by `celebration` or `national` calendar dates even if they are prioritized.
-Hence, it is  not recommended to edit or add new dates into this calendar.
+It is  not recommended to directly edit or add new dates here.

 In situations where a given celebration must override one in the general calendar, define it in the `national` calendar instead.

 ### national <a name="national"></a>
 Represents specific liturgical dates that have been approved for use by the Holy See for a particular country.
 It can be used to define unique celebrations celebrated by that particular country or existing celebrations that have been [transferred to another date](https://en.wikipedia.org/wiki/General_Roman_Calendar#Transfer_of_celebrations).

 A prioritized celebration in the `national` calendar takes precedence over celebrations in `general`, `celebrations` and `liturgical` calendars.
-As such, this marker should be used with caution lest it overrides an important celebration that should not be overriden leading to an erroneous calendar output.
+As such, this marker should be used with caution as it may cause national events to override important celebrations that should not be overriden.

-In situations when there are 2 celebrations from `national` calendar that coincide on the same date, the one with the higher ranking celebration type will take precendence.
+In situations when there are 2 celebrations from a  `national` calendar that coincide on the same date, the one with the higher ranking celebration type will take precendence.

-A new `national` calendar for a country can be defined by creating a new `.js` file with the country name in upper case, lower case or camel case in the `lib/calendars` folder (i.e. malaysia.js).
+A new `national` calendar for a country can be defined by creating a new `.js` file with the country name in upper case, lower case or camel case in the `lib/calendars` folder (i.e. `malaysia.js`).
 This new file will automatically be picked up by the module and will be used when the user supplies the matching key in the country argument in the `calendarFor` method.

-Dates from `calendars/countryName.js` will be assigned the source `n`
+Dates from `calendars/<countryName>.js` will be assigned the source key `n`

 See [Overriding dates](#Overriding dates) for more examples.

 ## Queries <a name="queries"></a>
+Romcal can generate filtered liturgical or calendar year dates by:
-Romcal can filter `calendarFor` results if a query object is passed along with the initial configuration object:
++ passing an additional query object along with the initial configuration object to the `calendarFor` method, or
++ invoking the `queryFor` method and supplying an array of dates generated from `calendarFor` and a query object

 ### Filtering calendar output by month of year or day of week <a name="filterByMonthOrDay"></a>

 ```
 romcal.calendarFor({
   query: {
-        month: 0 // 0 - 11
+    month: 0 // 0 - 11 (Jan = 0, Dec = 11)
+  }
+});

+romcal.calendarFor({
+  query: {
+    day: 0, // 0 - 6 (0 = Sunday, 6 = Saturday)
   }
 });

 ```